-8.32 The proposed Measure would require local authorities to provide mandatory training for governors in induction training and training for chairs.
-There would also be a requirement on new governors and chairs of governors to attend the training.
+- 8.32 The proposed Measure would require local authorities to provide mandatory training for governors in topics prescribed in regulations.
+Current thinking is that these would be induction training; training for chairs and training for all governors on the use of data.
+There would also be a requirement on new governors, chairs of governors and all categories of governors to attend the training.
 Governors are volunteers and do not get paid.
-The 'costs to governors' would therefore be their time to attend the training.

-2 Better Together Exploratory Case Studies of formal collaboration Between Small rural primary Schools - September 2009 - Research Report DCSF RR162

-8.33 Local authorities are required under the EA 2002 to provide training and support for governors free of charge.
+The 'costs to governors' would therefore be their time to attend the training. - 8.33 Local authorities are required under the EA 2002 to provide training and support for governors free of charge.
 They receive funding to provide this training via the Revenue Support Grant, and local authorities are free to determine how much of their budget will be spent on governor training.
 Currently, there is also no control over the topics covered by local authorities in their governor training programmes.
-The topics are decided at their discretion but should focus on equipping governors with the skills and knowledge they need to discharge their functions effectively.

-8.34 The Welsh Assembly Government funds the All Wales Centre for Governor Training and Research, based in Swansea to carry out research and produce training materials for local authorities, which are free of charge.
-In 2010 - 2011 the Centre received a grant of £52,500 of which around £16,000 was allocated to produce a national induction training programme.
+The topics are decided at their discretion but should focus on equipping governors with the skills and knowledge they need to discharge their functions effectively. - 8.34 The Welsh Assembly Government funds the All Wales Centre for Governor Training and Research, based in Swansea to carry out research and produce training materials for local authorities, which are free of charge.
+In 2010 2011 the Centre received a grant of £52,500 of which around £16,000 was allocated to produce a national induction training programme.
 In 2008 the Centre researched local authority training provision for governors in Wales.
-The report found that 21 local authorities provided induction training for new governors and 7 provided specific training for chairs.

-8.35 To further assist local authorities and help reduce the costs of providing training, in 2007 the Swansea Centre produced a training programme for chairs of governors; and is currently working on a training package for induction training which should be available from April 2011.
+The report found that 21 local authorities provided induction training for new governors and 7 provided specific training for chairs. - 8.35 To further assist local authorities and help reduce the costs of providing training, in 2007 the Swansea Centre produced a training programme for chairs of governors; and is currently working on a training package for induction training which should be available from April 2011.
 Both these training packages have been specifically developed and written in a way that allows a person to be able to deliver the training package.
-For example the package contains slides, questions for the trainer to ask and points that should be covered in the training session.

-8.36 In order to improve the quality of the induction and chair training being provided, the proposed Measure will allow regulations to provide a statutory framework setting out the content of that training.
+For example the package contains slides, questions for the trainer to ask and points that should be covered in the training session. - 8.36 In order to improve the quality of the induction and chair training being provided, the proposed Measure will allow regulations to provide a statutory framework setting out the content of that training.